bhisaac/5eFP/5eFP-SRD.md

 >>>
 >> In example 2, _Player 1_'s action resolves a successful attack action from a hidden position and then finishes.
 The action does not continue on subsequent rounds.

+### Survival

+Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.

-***SURVIVAL.*** Your character finds a path leading to another desired location on the current map.
-The revealed path must be traversable and cannot put PCs directly into harm's way.
-Your GM refunds your inspiration if no pathway is revealed.
-Alternatively, once per game session, you can use your inspired Survival to activate the inspired version of a skill you didn't dedicate at the beginning of the current game session.
+You reveal a path leading toward an objective.
+Place a foothold or setting requirement on a revealed square of your choice up to 2 squares away from you.
+Alternatively, once per game session, you can use your inspired Survival to activate the inspired version of a dedication you didn't choose at the beginning of the current game session.

 # Backgrounds